Enthought

-Enthought, Inc. is a software company based in Austin, Texas that develops scientific and analytic computing solutions using primarily the Python programming language.
-It is best known for the early development and maintenance of the SciPy library of mathematics, science, and engineering algorithms and for its Python for scientific computing distribution Enthought Canopy (formerly EPD).
+Enthought, Inc. is a software company based in Austin, Texas that develops scientific and analytic computing solutions.
+It is well known for the early development and maintenance of the SciPy library of mathematics, science, and engineering algorithms and for its Python for scientific computing distribution Enthought Canopy (formerly EPD).
+Enthought specializes in advanced artificial intelligence solutions for R&D-critical sectors, including advanced materials, specialty chemicals, electronics, semiconductors, life sciences, energy, and manufacturing.

 The company was founded in 2001 by Travis Vaught and Eric Jones.